mixxxdj/manual/source/chapters/getting_involved.rst

   on Launchpad.
 * Get familiar with the code.
 Pick a bug off of the `Easy Bug List
   <https://bugs.launchpad.net/mixxx/+bugs?field.tag=easy>`_
-* Get help fixing the bug on IRC, talk to us about the best way to do it.
+* Get help fixing the bug on :term:`Zulip`, talk to us about the best way to do it.

 **Contributing to Mixxx in 3 Easy Steps:**

 #.
 Pick a bug off of the `Easy Bug List
    <https://bugs.launchpad.net/mixxx/+bugs?field.tag=easy>`_
 #.
-Talk to us on IRC for help on how to fix it.
+Talk to us on :term:`Zulip` for help on how to fix it.
 #.
 Fix it! *Done!* Your name will now be on the `Mixxx contributor list
    <https://mixxx.org/contact/>`_.